rumert/firetracker/README.md

 ### Includes:
 * Database - some basic concepts using mongoose like query, schema, and expressions
-* api - various middlewares, controllers, loggers, and error handling
+* api - various middlewares, controllers, loggers, and error handler
 * api security - bcrypt hash algorithm for jwt auth, rate-limiting, input validation and sanitization, header security
-* Testing - e2e tests using Cypress and integration tests using Mocha
+* Testing - e2e tests using Cypress, integration tests using Mocha, and load testing using Artillery.
 * Caching - basic Redis caching for the api, reducing api response delay
 * Containerization - Docker containers for both app and api
 * CI/CD - Using Github Actions, building the app and making tests in Ubuntu.
 After successfull CI workflow, deployment of containers begins on self-hosted device from a cloud provider.